tommyj0/RV32-CPU/README.md

 ## Description

-Simple (in development) RV32 core targetted for the Xilinx Basys3 FPGA
+Simple RV32 core targetted for the Xilinx Basys3 FPGA.
+The aim is to have a lightweight core that complies with RV32G.
+Following that it should be able to use custom peripherals such as a mouse driver and VGA driver.

 ## Requirements